Kevin Rubin: Biography

 In June 2018, Rubin participated in the Instagram series "Insta-Babe".
 In July 2018, Rubin published the song "Hakol charata" (Everything is a sin) together with Sapani and the rapper Feld, which has accumulated approximately 4.7 million views as of February 2022.
 In August 2018, the Frogi website ranked Rubin and Sapani in 45th place out of 70 youth stars of Israel.
 In September 2018, Rubin released the song "Lo Holchin Lishon" (We're not going to sleep) together with Sapani, which as of March 2020 has accumulated about 2.4 million views.
 Later, he published more of his songs that he recorded together with Shimi Tavori, Angel Burns, Edan Meiri, Rotem Kohen and Sapir Saban.

 In August 2018, Rubin won the "Instagrammer of the Year", "YouTuber of the Year" and "Vlogger of the Year" awards at the Playcon Festival with the web series "Haim Bharta".
 He was also nominated for the "Breakthrough of the Year 2018" award on the Frogi website.

 In January 2019, Rubin together with all the members of "Haim Bacharta" released the group's last vlog, after a year of ongoing activity.

 In 2021, Rubin participated in the second season of the show The Masked Singer under the name "Chili" and was the sixth to be eliminated from the competition.

 In 2022, together with his mother Karen, he participated in the program: MKR Winning Kitchen.

-Personal life

 Rubin is married to Daniela Kristia, his partner in the network series "Haim Bharta" and they have a son.
 Rubin's sister is Kim Ben Shimon, who participated in the Boys and Girls reality TV show in 2020.